thatsus/laravel-redlock/README.md

 Sometimes it's also necessary to specify a `getLockKey()` method.
 This method must return the string that needs to be locked.

-Usually the lock key is generated automatically based on the class name and the data.
-But if the data is not easy to stringify, you must define the `getLockKey()` method.
+This is typically unnecessary because the lock key can be generated automatically.
+But if the job's data is not easy to stringify, you must define the `getLockKey()` method.

 This trait also provides a refresh method called `refreshLock()`.
-If `refreshLock()` is unable to refresh the lock, an exception is thrown and the job is a failure.
+If `refreshLock()` is unable to refresh the lock, an exception is thrown and the job fails.

 ```
 use ThatsUs\RedLock\Traits\QueueWithoutOverlap;